kaivamannam/cs1302-calc/README.md

       with an appropriate `MathOps` implementation corresponding to the current implementation mode.

-    * Backspace: Removes one non-whaitespace character from the current expression, if applicable.
+    * Backspace: Removes one non-whitespace character from the current expression, if applicable.

     * Clear: Clears the current expression.